// Rally FAQs

 - What kinds of cars compete in rally racing?

 Rally car racing is modified street-legal production cars racing as fast as possible on underdeveloped roads (stages) in any weather conditions against the clock.
 Cars will slip, slide, and jump through miles of roads trying not to hit rocks and trees.
 A navigator accompanies the driver verbally issuing instructions on what turns are coming.
 The car with the fastest stage time wins the stage.
 The car with the lowest combined stage time wins the rally event.

-Here is an example of rally car performance racing: (Insert Rally America sizzle clip link)
+Here is a brief explanation and example of rally car performance racing: WHAT IS RALLY?

 // How do I get started in rallying?